Balanced Coexistence Model

 👉An Insurance-Centered API Model for Residence Extension [Immigration RegTech Japan Series – Part 6]

-[Chapter 29]Designing Services for Social Integration
+[Chapter 40]Designing Services for Social Integration

-Part VI: Comparative Perspectives and Policy Proposals
+Part VIII: Comparative Perspectives and Policy Proposals

 Japan’s “temporary worker” framework no longer reflects reality, as migration is inherently cyclical rather than linear.
 Circular migration offers a more sustainable model by enabling repeated mobility and linking labor markets across countries.
 The Balanced Coexistence Model emphasizes this structured mobility as a way to achieve stability and long-term coexistence.